Sertanejo people

-The Sertanejos are people linked to livestock farming and agriculture in the Sertão sub-region of Northeast Region of Brazil and in the Agreste areas of Caatinga.
+The Sertanejos (/natively: [sɛɦtɐ̃ˈneʒu(s)]/) are an ethnocultural group distributed across the northeastern Brazilian states of Bahia, Sergipe, Alagoas, Pernambuco, Paraíba, Rio Grande do Norte, Ceará and Piauí, especially in the Sertão and Agreste sub-regions of the Caatinga.
+Their population is estimated to be roughly 28 million people.

+Area inhabited by the Sertanejo people (red) over a map of northeastern Brazil.

 The emergence of the Sertanejos dates back to the 16th century in Bahia with the vaqueiros, driven by the advancement of livestock farming towards the interior.

-The Sertanejo people were formed, mainly, by the admixture between Portuguese and Jê indigenous peoples, with the participation of black people as well, mostly free.
+The Sertanejo people were formed mainly by the admixture between Portuguese and Jê indigenous peoples, with the participation of mostly free and escaped black people.